 Assessed in terms of undiversified risk capital, spread risk is the most material credit risk to which the Company is currently exposed.
-However, the Company's balance sheet would also be significantly affected if one or more of its material counterparty exposures were to default.
-All of these risks primarily arise due to the significant holdings of corporate bonds which are used to back the Company's large block of in-payment annuities.
+Spread risks primarily arise due to: the significant holdings of corporate bonds which are used to back the Company's large block of in-payment annuities; and via corporate bond holdings in the unit-linked funds which make the value of AMCs dependent on spread movements.